umbrela-academy/prod-cat-crud/README.md

 A basic CRUD server with nest, prisma, mysql, zod, docker, multer and jest.

 CRUD endpoints are available at /api.
 OpenAPI document can be downloaded from /api-json.
-By default this should be located at
+By default swagger-ui should be located at

 http://localhost:3333/api